mik-tf/openedx-tf/README.md

 **Example DNS Configuration:**

+There are two options here, with IPv4 or without IPv4.

+- If you set network to IPv4, the Value of the A record should be the IP of the VM hosting the workload
+- If you did not set network to IPv4, the Value of the A record should be the IP of the web gateway node

 | Record Type | Host | Value | Comment |
 |-------------|-----------|--------------|---------|
 | A | learn | 192.168.1.100 | Replace with your VM's actual IPv4 address |